Enalean/tuleap-documentation-en/languages/en/deploy.rst

 =============================== ======== ================= ====================================================================================
 What                            When     Status            As platform administrator, what should I do ?
 =============================== ======== ================= ====================================================================================
+PHP 7.3                         Q2 2021  Removed           Nothing, Tuleap will switch to php 7.4 automatically
 PermissionsOverrider            Q1 2021  Removed           :ref:`Delete the local glue <remove_permissions_overrider>`
 Internet Explorer               Q4 2020  End of support    **End-users must switch to the latest version of Firefox, Edge, Chrome or Chromium**
 RHEL 6                          Q4 2020  End of support    Switch to RHEL 7